Ichiro Suzuki: 2009

 Suzuki was named #30 on the Sporting News 2009 list of the 50 greatest current players in baseball, voted upon by a 100-person panel of experts and former stars.
 In May and June, Suzuki surpassed his own franchise record with a 27-game hitting streak.
-Suzuki went on to record 44 hits in June 2009, his 20th career month with 40 or more hits.
-The previous players to have accomplished this were Stan Musial in the NL and Lou Gehrig in the AL.
+Suzuki had 44 hits in June, the 20th month in his MLB career with 40 or more hits.
+The two previous players to accomplish this were Stan Musial and Lou Gehrig.

 On September 6 against the Oakland A's, Suzuki collected his 2,000th MLB hit on the second pitch of the game, a double along the first base foul line.
 He is the second-fastest player to reach the milestone, behind Al Simmons.
-On September 13 against the Texas Rangers, Suzuki collected his 200th hit of the season for the ninth consecutive year, setting an all-time major league record.
-Suzuki recorded 210 hits with Orix in 1994, thereby giving him a total of ten 200 hit seasons in his professional career.
+On September 13 against the Rangers, Suzuki collected his 200th hit of the season for the ninth consecutive year, setting an all-time major league record.

-With two outs in the bottom of the 9th inning on September 18, Suzuki hit a walk-off, two-run home run against Yankees closer Mariano Rivera, scoring Michael Saunders in one of the more memorable victories of the season.
-His homer made a winner out of Félix Hernández, who was in line for the loss despite having allowed only one run in 9 innings pitched.
+With two outs in the bottom of the 9th inning on September 18, Suzuki hit a walk-off home run against Yankees closer Mariano Rivera, scoring Michael Saunders in one of the more memorable victories of the season.
+His homer made a winner out of Félix Hernández, who was in line for the loss despite having allowed only one run in nine innings pitched.

-On September 26, 2009, Suzuki was ejected from a game for the first time in his professional career.
+On September 26, Suzuki was ejected from a game for the first time in his professional career.
 Arguing that a strikeout pitch from Toronto's David Purcey had been outside, Suzuki used his bat to draw a line on the outer edge of the plate, and was immediately tossed by umpire Brian Runge.
 He was the only Mariner to be ejected from a game all season.
 The ejection may have hurt Suzuki's chances regarding an esoteric record: the longest playing streak without going hitless in consecutive games.
 Suzuki's stretch was at 180 games, the longest in the majors since Doc Cramer went 191 consecutive games without back-to-back 0-fers in 1934–35.
 Suzuki went hitless in the following afternoon's game.